My Swiss Steak recipe is a comforting classic, featuring tender beef simmered in a rich cream of mushroom soup sauce.

 How To Make Swiss Steak In A Slow Cooker

-Melt a few tablespoons of butter in your slow cooker pan or fry pan.
+Grease the Pan and Start Browning: Melt a few tablespoons of butter or add some oil to your slow cooker pan or sauté pan.
 When the pan is hot add two or three pieces of the tenderized steak in a single layer.

-After that, put the lid onto the slow cooker pan.
-Finally, return the pan to the cooker base and set the temperature to medium/high.
+Cook Swiss Steak: After that, put the lid onto the slow cooker pan.
+Return the pan to the cooker base and set the temperature to medium/high.
 After that, cook for 6 to 10 hours.
 Stir occasionally if possible.

 What is the difference between Swiss steak and Salisbury steak recipes?

-Salisbury steak is made with ground burger that is shaped into patties where swiss steak is made with a piece of tenderized steak.
-Another difference between the two is S.S. is made with a cream gravy sauce but salisbury steak is made with a brown gravy sauce.
+Salisbury steak is made with ground burger that is shaped into patties where Swiss steak is made with a piece of tenderized steak.
+Another difference between the two is that Swiss Steak is made with a cream gravy sauce but salisbury steak is made with a brown gravy sauce.

 Creamy Swiss Steak